JayKanakiya/portfolio/about.md

 I consider watching movies, swimming, playing table tennis as my pastimes.

-Email me for any opportunities in the fields of my interest.
+Email me for any opportunities in field of my interest.

 [Resume](jaykanakiya.pdf)